Misir Ali: Bibliography

-Among these 21 books there are 19 novels and 2 short story collections containing 11 short stories.
+Among these 21 books there are 19 novels and 2 short story collections containing 11 short stories and one semi-fictional short story.
 He has a minor appearance in Himu's (another popular character by Humayun Ahmed) story Himur Ditiyo Prohor.
 Bhoy is a collection of 3 short stories and Misir Ali Unsolved is a collection of 8 short stories.